Shakeri-Lab/Understanding_How_Sex_Impacts_Recovery_From_Tumors/README.md

 See individual module READMEs for more details.

-## Data
+## Processed Data

-The data directory contains processed data files used in the analyses.
+The processed data directory contains processed data files used in the analyses.
 Raw data is not included in this repository.

 ## Results